fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figure>

 ### Virtualizing Your Own Application
-As I just described in the presceding virtualized memory section, the operating system will store temporary data on the disk if it runs out of space in main memory, keep track of what is not in memory and in disk instead and, when needed, invisibly load requested data into memory while swapping some other piece of data unto the disk.
+As I just described in the preceding virtualized memory section, the operating system will store temporary data on the disk if it runs out of space in main memory, keep track of what is not in memory and in disk instead and, when needed, invisibly load requested data into memory while swapping some other piece of data unto the disk.
 But we can make our own virtualized memory too!
 We could for example have a dataset for training a neural network